 About Open Water

-- increase choice for customers, and
+- increase choice for customers,

 Being able to switch water and sewerage service supplier will mean that businesses are free to negotiate for the best package that suits their needs; be it through more efficient customer service and better-tailored packages, water efficiency advice, or price.